 Competition is always good, so yes – at least for now.

 Initially, industry members expected Singaporeans to be on the conservative side, forecasting a mere 5% of switches during the soft launch.
-Although the first few phases saw a lukewarm response, the take-up rate is currently at 30% (as of Dec 2018).
+According to this ST report in February, the take-up rate is as high as 40% (in Jurong, the pioneer batch).

 The published prices of the 13 new retailers are already markedly lower than the regulated tariffs.
 And as more zones become eligible to make the switch, the electricity retailers are likely to remain aggressive, pushing out more promotions and rebates to attract new customers.